vishpat/jwt-issuer-rs/book/src/JWT_issuer.md

 ## Key generation

-The first step in using the JWT issuer is to generate a key pair using openssl
+The first step in using the JWT issuer is to generate a key pair using openssl to sign the JWTs.

 ```
 openssl ecparam -name prime256v1 -genkey -noout -out key.pem